frans0i-cyber/cybersec-labs/tryhackme/http-in-detail.md

 ## Commands Used
 N/A (Likely a theory-based resource, but you can add relevant tools if your repo includes practical examples)

-*(If your repo includes examples using `curl`, `requests`, browser developer tools, etc., list them here.
-For example:)*

-> - `curl`: For making command-line HTTP requests.
-> - `python -m http.server`: For setting up a simple HTTP server.
 > - Browser Developer Tools (Network Tab): For inspecting HTTP traffic.

 ## What I Learned